1.man·i·fest adjective \ˈma-nə-ˌfest\

 82.yeast noun \ˈyēst\

-a commercial product containing yeast fungi in a moist or dry medium
+commercial product containing yeast fungi in a moist or dry medium

 Taxation without representation proved to be the yeast of rebellion